 5-day Istanbul Museum Pass

 To save time and money, it’s highly recommended that you invest in the 5-day Istanbul Museum Pass.
-For just 85TL, it gives you access to most of the sites* mentioned here along with a few others within 120 hours after its first use.
-Admission to Ayasofya, Topkapi Palace, the Archaeology Museums, and Ibrahim Pasa Palace amounts to 95TL so you’ll already be recouping your investment by visiting just those sites.
+For 185TL, it gives you access to most of the sites* mentioned here along with a few others within 120 hours after its first use.
+Admission to Ayasofya, Topkapi Palace (with Harem), and the Archaeology Museums amounts to 185TL so you’ll already be recouping your investment by visiting just those sites.
 Available at the ticketing office of any participating museum, it also saves you a lot of time since you won’t have to line up to buy tickets at every site.
 These museums are popular so lines can get pretty long.

-*Admission to the Basilica Cistern and the Harem of Topkapi Palace are not included.
+*Entrance to the Basilica Cistern is not included.